jlamborn324/slogan-maker/README.md

 # slogan-maker
-My favorite class project!
+My favorite class project adapted to be much more.
 Using data files of social media posts, I have created a program that provides a semi-realistic slogan from a given acronym.
 An external tokenizer class is being used to seperate each tweet into a collection of tokens.
 These tokens are used to create a list of bigrams, which are in turn used to construct slogans based on a given acronym that somewhat resemble real speech.

 ## Next Steps